cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 # CloudQuery &times; dbt: AWS Asset Inventory Package
 ## Overview

-Welcome to our AWS Asset Inventory (Free) package, a free solution that works on top of the Cloudquery framework.
+Welcome to our free edition of the AWS Asset Inventory package, a solution that works on top of the CloudQuery framework.
 This package offers automated line-item listing of all active resources in your AWS environment.
 Currently, this package only supports usage with PostgreSQL databases.

 We recommend using this transformation with our [AWS Asset Inventory Dashboard](https://hub.cloudquery.io/addons/visualization/cloudquery/aws-asset-inventory/latest/docs)